 - How long until expiration: Money orders are valid for one year after purchase.
 After a year, you can still cash the money order, but you’ll have to pay a service fee.
 When you cash the money order, the service will be deducted from the face value of the money order.
 Specific service fees vary depending on the state where you cash your order but are usually around $1.50 per month, so they’ll add up the longer you wait!

-- How to check the status of a money order (i.e., whether it’s been cashed): Call MoneyGram’s automated line at (800) 542-3590.
-You will need to enter your money order number and the exact dollar amount of your money order.
+- How to check the status of a money order (i.e., whether it’s been cashed): See our research on how to track a MoneyGram money order.

 - How to request a refund/replacement:

 - Payers: Fill out and submit the Money Order Refund Request (also available in Spanish).
 The form includes instructions and costs $18 to submit.
 Use the same form regardless of whether your money order was filled out or not.
 If the money order hasn’t been cashed, you can recover a refund.
 If it has been cashed already, MoneyGram will send you a photocopy of it.

 - Payees: You can request a refund by filling out the Payee Refund Request Form (also available in Spanish).
 It costs $18 to submit, and if the money order is cashed after MoneyGram refunds you, you’ll be liable to MoneyGram for the value of the money order, too.
 You’ll need to know the money order serial number to fill out this form.

 - Source: Call to MoneyGram customer service; MoneyGram Money Order FAQs, MoneyGram service forms